 We shot a video on the day he first received the Uganda shillings on his account on Yo!Payment, an aggregator that serves as a fiat gateway connected to crypto assets on Binance Uganda.
 We could see the excited expression on his face during the shoot.
 He said, “I can’t believe it is real money!”

 Vincent is also active in raising some suggestions on improving Binance Charity’s programs based on his understanding of blockchain in the local context.
 Vincent thinks that education is critical because most Ugandans don’t understand technology.
-It is also necessary to make crypto wallet accessible for feature phone users so more people can participate.
+It is also necessary to make crypto wallets accessible for non-smartphone users so more people can participate.

 “I have been sharing with my friends about my experience with Binance Lunch for Children program.
 Their attitude towards blockchain also became positive.
 My friends are wondering if they can use crypto for their normal businesses,” said Vincent.